pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - Especificações JEE ( JPA, EJB, JSF, JMS e JTA ) , JVM. Hibernate ( Parte 2 ).md

 entanto
 elas serão compartilhadas por vários usuários (entretanto, não de forma concorrente).

-Item.
 1. Dependency injection, if any

-Item.
 2. PostConstruct callbacks, if any

 PreDestroy callbacks, if any